flowchart LR

 | Job simplification | Reduces the job to its smallest, repeatable element (Taylor) | High efficiency, low motivation |

-Frederick Herzberg’s 1968 Harvard Business Review article — “One More Time: How Do You Motivate Employees?” — argued that motivators come from giving workers more of the job to manage themselves: planning, scheduling, quality-checking, problem-solving (herzberg1968?).
-Job enrichment is the practical translation of his two-factor theory.
+Frederick Herzberg’s 1968 Harvard Business Review article — “One More Time: How Do You Motivate Employees?” — argued that motivators come from giving workers more of the job to manage themselves: planning, scheduling, quality-checking, problem-solving.

-Richard Hackman and Greg Oldham’s Work Redesign offered the most influential modern model of job design.
-Five core job dimensions produce three critical psychological states, which in turn produce four work outcomes — moderated by the worker’s growth-need strength (hackman1980?).
+Richard Hackman and Greg Oldham’s Work Redesign (1980) offered the most influential modern model.
+Five core job dimensions produce three critical psychological states, which produce four work outcomes — moderated by the worker’s growth-need strength.

 | Core dimension | Definition |